TheStig294/pack-a-punch/README.md

 ## Hot Potato (Cold Spaghetti)

-Freezes players instead of exploding for 20 seconds.
-Doesn't affect you, effect radius greatly increased!
+Temporarily freezes players in addition to exploding, doesn't affect you!
 \
 *ttt_pap_cold_spaghetti* - Default: 1 - Whether this upgrade is enabled
 \